 If you’re looking for a good starter kit for a crested gecko, I recommend the Exo Terra Crested Gecko Kit (Small).
-It’s a kit that contains the tank mentioned above, which is 12x12x18 inches with an analog thermometer and hygrometer, substrate, and a couple of decorations.
+It’s a kit containing the tank mentioned above, 12x12x18 inches with an analog thermometer and hygrometer, substrate, and a couple of decorations.

-How to Convert a 10-Gallon Tank in a Crested Gecko Tank?
+How to Convert a 10-Gallon Tank into a Crested Gecko Tank?

-Converting a 10-gallon tank into a crested gecko tank is relatively simple and doesn’t need to cost a lot.
+Converting a 10-gallon tank into a crested gecko tank is relatively simple and doesn’t need to be expensive.
 You’ll need to put the tank vertically because a crested gecko will need a place to jump and climb.
 The “top” of the tank will need to be replaced with a door (including ventilation).

-You can convert a tank by creating the doors yourself (making it a DIY project), but a much easier way to convert it is to use an I Heart Geckos conversion kit.
+You can convert a tank by creating the doors yourself (making it a DIY project), but using an I Heart Geckos conversion kit is a much easier way to convert it.
 This kit comes with a door (and ventilation on top).
-You should use a waterproof silicone sealant to adhere it to the tank.
-Be aware that the sealant (and the tank) is not included in the kit.
+In addition, you should use a waterproof silicone sealant to adhere it to the tank.
+Be aware that the sealant (and the tank) are not included in the kit.

-Before buying the kit, you should make sure that the dimensions of your tank are right.
+Before buying the kit, you should ensure that your tank’s dimensions are right.
 According to the site of I Heart Geckos, the kit fits the Aqueon 10-gallon tanks.
-If you have another brand of the tank, make sure that the tank has the appropriate dimensions (19.5 x 9.75 inches).
+If you have another brand of tank, ensure the tank has the appropriate dimensions (19.5 x 9.75 inches).